Should ADHD Kids be Given Psychoactive Drugs?

 Dr. Volkow also expressed that the drug is still not well understood.
 “Further studies are needed to determine the behavioral implications of these changes and to understand the mechanisms by which these drugs affect synapse formation,” she said.

 About 8% of all U.S. children between four and 17 have now been diagnosed with ADHD.
 We reported recent studies showing that ADHD is significantly associated to the western diet.
-(See the report.)
-We also report a new study that social playing benefits ADHD children.
-(See the report.)
+Other research has found that social playing benefits ADHD children.

 SUBCOMMITTEE ON ATTENTION-DEFICIT/HYPERACTIVITY DISORDER, STEERING COMMITTEE ON QUALITY IMPROVEMENT AND MANAGEMENT.
 ADHD: Clinical Practice Guideline for the Diagnosis, Evaluation, and Treatment of Attention-Deficit/Hyperactivity Disorder in Children and Adolescents.
 Pediatrics.
 2011 Oct 16.